pscally1005/pscally1005.github.io/_posts/recipes/finger-food/DRAFT2024-12-25-biscotti.markdown

 - dip
 - almonds
 - oat flour
-Description: Biscotti are Italian cookies that are baked twice and traditionally dipped in either coffee, tea, or hot chocolate.
+Description: Merry Christmas!
+What better way to enjoy a morning Christmas brunch with your family than by dipping homemade biscotti into your coffee or hot chocolate.
 This is a small batch of homemade that's free of gluten and refined sugar, and baked in your air fryer, so they're nice and crunchy
 Instructions:
 - Preheat your air fryer to 360F, and cut a piece of parchment paper that will fit inside.
 You can also use an air fryer liner